Call our team of experts to learn more about what Lima One has to offer.

 Denver, CO cityscape

-The Denver, Colorado metro area has been hugely popular among top real estate investors for several years, which is a major reason Denver annually ranks among the hottest for housing growth.
+The Denver, Colorado metro area has been hugely popular among top real estate investors for several years.
+This popularity being a major reason why Denver is among the best rental markets in the US and annually ranks among the hottest for housing growth.
 A growing economy, strong job market, diverse and exciting lifestyle, and beautiful surroundings are just a few reasons why Denver continues to see increased population growth.

 The residential real estate market in Denver continued to churn unimpeded by the pandemic.
 The rest of the country has been experiencing a shrinking housing inventory for the past year, but Denver is unique in that its housing crunch and tight inventory began before the pandemic.